kataras/build-a-better-web-together/serialize-engines.md

 func main() {
 	iris.Config.Charset = "UTF-8" // this is the default, which you can change

-	// first example
+	//first example
-	// use the json's Config, we need the import of the json response engine in order to change its internal configs
+	// use the json's Config, we need the import of the json serialize engine(serializer) in order to change its internal configs
-	// this is one of the reasons you need to import a default engine,(template engine or response engine) /*
+	// this is one of the reasons you need to import a default engine,(template engine or serialize engine(serializer)) /*
 		type Config struct {
 			Indent        bool